Emergency Dentist Allen, TX

 What is Considered a Dental Emergency?

 Many people may question whether or not they are having a real dental emergency.
-It is typically any dental problem that requires immediate attention to alleviate pain, prevent further damage, or save a tooth.
-Some common dental emergencies include:
+An emergency is typically any dental problem that requires immediate attention to alleviate pain, prevent further damage, or save a tooth.

 • Cracked or chipped tooth: A cracked or chipped tooth can cause pain, sensitivity, and damage to the tooth’s structure.
 Treatment is necessary to prevent bacteria from entering the tooth structure.